-The Continuous Delivery Pipeline (also referred to as ‘pipeline’) represents the workflows, activities, and automation needed to provide a continuous release of value to the end user.
+The Continuous Delivery Pipeline (also referred to as the ‘pipeline’) represents the workflows, activities, and automation needed to shepherd a new piece of functionality all the way from ideation to an on-demand release of value to the end user.

 Continuous Deployment (CD)

-Continuous Deployment (CD) is the process that takes validated Features from Continuous Integration and deploys them into the production environment, where they are tested and readied for release.
-It is is the third element in the four-part Continuous Delivery Pipeline of Continuous Exploration (CE), Continuous Integration (CI), Continuous Deployment, and Release on Demand.
+Continuous Deployment (CD) is the process that takes validated Features from a staging environment and deploys them into the production environment, where they are readied for release.

 Continuous Exploration (CE)